 Investigations produce reports, which include the technical results of the projects and their interpretation, as well as artifacts, preserved as part of the City’s Alexandria Archaeology Museum collection.
 Other archaeological inquiries in Alexandria not initiated by the Code also yield reports and artifacts, most of which are part of the collection.
 Thus, while not all sites are protected, they do live on through their information and material culture in spite of the passage of time and persistence of development.
 Over the years, the reports have been filed at the Museum, with copies provided to the City Library, and artifacts housed in the City's repository.
 Yet few know of the reports that have been published.
 In an attempt to bring the “gray literature” to light, most of these archaeological reports, spanning six decades of archaeology in Alexandria and chronicling thousands of years of history across the city, now are available for download as PDFs.
 New reports will be added online as they are processed.

-The site reports are listed in the Alexandria Archaeology Bibliography, and include a topical listing.
-Below each topic is a list of associated sites/projects.
+The site reports are listed alphabetically in the Alexandria Archaeology Bibliography.
 If a Virginia site registration number exists for a project, then it, too, is listed.
-Simply click on a report to go to its precise entry on the Alexandria Archaeology Bibliography.
-Each entry includes a link to PDF (or PDFs) and report summary.
+Each entry includes a link to PDF (or PDFs) of the report and a report summary, where provided.
 The summaries also provide related reports and/or recommendations for further reading.
 The bibliography also includes some historical, architectural and artifact studies pertaining to Alexandria sites.

 Archaeology at the Virginia Department of Historic Resources

 Both State and Federal laws and procedures require that significant archaeological sites be identified and considered in a variety of public projects.
 As the State Historic Preservation Office (SHPO), VDHR assists state and federal agencies in meeting their responsibilities.